2020 Best Invention

 Getting School Transcripts (When You Owe Money to the School)

-If you owe the school money or you have defaulted on your student loans, it's common for schools to deny requests for your official academic transcripts.
-For many, this can be devastating.
+If you owe money to your college or university or you’ve defaulted on your student loans, the school may deny your request to get an official academic transcript.
 Without these transcripts, you may not be able to transfer to another school, attend graduate school, obtain a professional license, or qualify for some jobs.
-Keep reading to find out about your rights and options in this situation.
+That said, you can get your transcripts if you take action.
+This may include paying any overdue school fines/fees, negotiating with your school, contacting your state’s Department of Education, or filing bankruptcy to discharge your student loans.

 Read More →